scaling-group/icon-tutorial/README.md

 ## In-Context Operator Networks

-This folder contains a simple implementation of ICON in [Fine-Tune Language Models as Multi-Modal Differential Equation Solvers](https://arxiv.org/abs/2308.05061) and [PDE Generalization of In-Context Operator Networks: A Study on 1D Scalar Nonlinear Conservation Laws](https://www.sciencedirect.com/science/article/pii/S0021999124006272).
-For simplicity, the model doesn't textual prompts and only takes data/numerical prompts.
-It also contains the data generation of conservation laws.
+This folder contains a simple implementation of autoregressive ICON in [Fine-Tune Language Models as Multi-Modal Differential Equation Solvers](https://arxiv.org/abs/2308.05061) and [PDE Generalization of In-Context Operator Networks: A Study on 1D Scalar Nonlinear Conservation Laws](https://www.sciencedirect.com/science/article/pii/S0021999124006272).
+It's an improved version of the original encoder-decoder ICON model in [In-Context Operator Learning with Data Prompts for Differential Equation Problems](https://www.pnas.org/doi/10.1073/pnas.2310142120).
+The code for data generation of conservation laws is also included.

+For simplicity, the model only takes data/numerical prompts without textual prompts.
 I am trying to make the code clean and easy to extend.
 It aims to provide a starting point for researchers to explore the potential of ICON in solving PDEs.

+Please see [our website](https://scaling-group.github.io/research/) for latest updates on ICON and other projects.

 ## Environment